Mastery and Changing Our Leadership Mindset

 By contributing, others start seeking us for ideas, opinions and we become able to create solutions, connect the dots or bring teams together.

-Experts grow from our own personal insight, becoming an influencer and modelling adaptability and can demonstrate mastery.
+Experts grow from our own personal insight, becoming an influencer and modelling adaptability and mastery.

 In The Nurture Wisdom Academy we deliver training in relation to roles:

-- Nurture Ripple Induction and Competency include acting as a ripple of positivity.
+• Nurture Ripple Induction and Competency include acting as a ripple of positivity.
 Our thoughts, actions and words have the power to affect great change far beyond ourselves.
-The small decisions we make every day – to laugh, to smile, to share a kind word – create an impact that spreads far and wide, impacting much more than our own lives.
+The small decisions we make every day – to laugh, to smile, to share a kind word – create an impact that spreads far and wide.

-- Cultural Architect forms our proficiency programme building proficient practitioners with an 18 month building knowledge, skills and behaviouurs, whilst acting as a change agent, Cultural Architect consciously role modelling values and behaviours including psychological safety.
+• Nurture Cultural Architect forms our proficiency programme building practitioners with confidence, psychological safety and reflexivity, whilst acting as a change agent.
+As a Cultural Architect, we consciously role model values and behaviours.

-- Expert Academy – Our mastery enables us to become aware of our latent power and grow trust in our collective ability to overcome hurdles and we can act as influencers to create ongoing transformation.
+• Nurture Expert Academy, through mastery we are enabled to become aware of our latent power and grow trust in our collective ability to overcome hurdles and act as influencers to create ongoing transformation.

-- Our Alumni – Through walking with us we do more than build technical competence, we cultivate principles, psychologically safety, and reflexive leaders who embody our core values of Ambition, Belonging, Creativity, Psychological Safety, and Nurturing Be part of our growing alumni network committed to lifelong learning, peer support, and influencing systems change.
+• By being part of teams, we do more than build technical competence, we cultivate principles, psychologically safety, and reflexive leaders who embody our core values of Ambition, Belonging, Creativity, Psychological Safety, and Nurturing Our growing alumni network will be committed to lifelong learning, peer support, and influencing systems change.